jellyfin/jellyfin-mpv-shim/README.md

 If you are using Linux or OSX, please see the [Linux Installation](https://github.com/iwalton3/jellyfin-mpv-shim/blob/master/README.md#linux-installation) or [OSX Installation](https://github.com/iwalton3/jellyfin-mpv-shim/blob/master/README.md#osx-installation) sections below.

+### Desktop Client

+Launch the client.
+You should see the Jellyfin web app.
+Log in to your server and use it as normal.
+All videos will load in MPV just like MPV Shim.

+### MPV Shim

 To use the client, simply launch it and log into your Jellyfin server.
 You’ll need to enter the URL to your server, for example `http://server_ip:8096` or `https://secure_domain`.
 Make sure to include the subdirectory and port number if applicable.
 You can then cast your media